Getting Started With Social Media

 The number one complaint I hear about social media is that people feel incredibly overwhelmed and don't know where or how to start.

-Even if you don't like Twitter, you better believe a good portion of your followers are there.
+Even if you don't like Twitter, a good portion of your followers may be there.
 So what you could do is create an account and at least use Twitter so you are accessible to your fans that use it and also share your new content there.

 I also use Twitterfeed to automatically announce my new blog posts.